top of page

 EMDR: What it is, how it works, and why it can help with fear of flying

-Fear of flying can creep into your life in surprising ways.
+"Fear of Flying: How EMDR Can Help You Soar" Fear of flying can creep into your life in surprising ways.
 Some people experience a single frightening flight and suddenly find themselves getting tense even at the thought of an airport.
 Others have never had a “bad flight” at all, yet still feel their stomach tighten when they picture take-off.
-Fear of flying affects people in lots of different ways.
+Fear of flying affects people in various ways.
 For some, it’s a flutter of nerves before take-off.
-For others, it can be so overwhelming that just seeing a plane overhead
+For others, it can be so overwhelming

-Dr Kristy Potter
+Dr Kristy Potter, Clinical Psychologist

 Breaking down the barriers to fly with confidence